xevg/imessagedb/README.md

 ### Example Output

 This is what the default html version looks like.
-Note that I am hovering over one of the links to ses the image.
+Note that I am hovering over one of the links to show the image.

 ![](JulioHtml.png)